JustinaVilcinskaite/forum-app-react-next-ts/README.md

-# Forum App – React, Next.js & TypeScript
+# Forum App – Frontend

-A responsive frontend for a full-stack Q&A forum application, built with React, TypeScript, and Next.js.
-It allows users to register, log in, browse and post questions, submit answers, and interact through likes and dislikes in a modular interface designed for desktop and mobile use.
+Responsive frontend for a full-stack Q&A forum application built with React, Next.js, and TypeScript.

-## Project Overview

-This frontend provides the client-side interface for a full-stack Q&A forum application.
-It communicates with a backend REST API to support user registration, authentication, question posting, answer submission, and answer reactions such as likes and dislikes.
+This project provides the client-side interface for a forum where users can register, log in, browse and filter questions, post questions, submit answers, and interact with answers through likes and dislikes.
+It connects to a separate Node.js/Express REST API and uses JWT tokens stored in cookies for authenticated user actions.

-The application uses Next.js page-based routing, reusable components, and CSS Modules for styling.
-Authentication is handled with JWT tokens stored in cookies, and protected pages validate the user token before allowing access.
-The layout is responsive and built to work across desktop and mobile devices.
+## Tech Stack

+- React
+- Next.js
+- TypeScript
+- Axios
+- js-cookie
+- CSS Modules
+- ESLint

-## Key Features
+## Features

-### Authentication & Session Management
+### Authentication

-- Secure login and registration with client-side validation
+- User registration and login with client-side validation
-- JWT tokens stored in cookies using js-cookie
+- JWT tokens stored in cookies using `js-cookie`
-- Protected pages validate the user token and redirect unauthenticated users to the login page
+- Protected pages validate the user token and redirect unauthenticated users
-- Logout flow includes a confirmation modal and redirect to the login page
+- Logout flow with confirmation modal and redirect
-- UI elements such as delete buttons render conditionally based on login state
+- Conditional UI based on login state and content ownership

-### Question Management

-- Authenticated users can submit new questions through controlled forms
+### Questions & Answers

-- All users can browse a list of questions with titles, previews, authors, and timestamps
+- Browse questions with titles, previews, authors, and posting dates
-- Questions can be filtered by status: All / Answered / Unanswered
+- Filter questions by status: All / Answered / Unanswered
-- Users can delete their own questions with confirmation modals
-- Question cards link to dynamic question detail pages
+- View individual questions on dynamic detail pages

-### Answer Management

-- All users can view answers under a question
+- Authenticated users can create questions and submit answers
-- Authenticated users can post answers with client-side validation
+- Users can delete their own questions and answers with confirmation modals
-- Answers are displayed with the author's name, timestamp, and like score
+- Answers are displayed with author, posting date, and like score
 - Answers are sorted by popularity
-- Users can delete their own answers with confirmation modals
-- Submissions provide feedback through confirmation or error messages

 ### Likes & Dislikes

 - Authenticated users can like or dislike answers
-- Reactions are mutually exclusive and reversible
+- Likes and dislikes are mutually exclusive and reversible
-- The interface updates reaction counts after each action
+- Reaction counts update after each action
-- Buttons reflect active state for clearer user feedback

-### UI/UX and Feedback
+### UI, Validation & Structure

 - Responsive layout for mobile, tablet, and desktop
-- Loading indicators for API calls and form submissions
-- Validation errors and success messages shown in context
-- Modals used for confirmation prompts such as logout and deletions
-- Animated element on the landing page for visual engagement

-### Validation & Error Handling

-- Custom validators for sign-up, login, question, and answer forms
-- Client-side validation helps prevent invalid submissions
-- API errors are caught and shown with user-facing messages
+- User-facing validation, success, and error messages

-### Architecture & Best Practices

-- Reusable components such as Button, Modal, Spinner, and PageTemplate
+- Reusable components such as `Button`, `Modal`, and `PageTemplate`
-- Feature-based API request helpers in `apiCalls/`
 - Scoped styling with CSS Modules
-- Protected page handling through `PageTemplate`
-- Shared layout components for a consistent structure across pages

-## Technologies Used

-- **Frontend:** React, Next.js, TypeScript
-- **API Communication:** Axios
-- **Authentication:** js-cookie
-- **Styling:** CSS Modules
-- **Tooling:** ESLint

 ## Screenshots

-### Landing Page (Animated)
+### Landing Page Animation

 ![Landing Page Demo](docs/screenshots/landing-page-demo.gif)